 An assessment of drainage best management practices in Scotland

+The study was carried out to establish the extent to which source-control systems are being used in Scotland.
+An investigation into the level of knowledge of such systems was also initiated.
+Over 100 questionnaires were sent to organizations which have been involved in the development of surface-water drainage schemes, and the 43 responses were analysed.
 Further work was then undertaken to establish the locations of source-control systems in use.
 The collated information was utilized and, with the help of the Scottish Environment Protection Agency consent files and correspondence with consultants, a database indicating the locations of sites, was compiled.
 Information was collected on approximately 79 examples of such systems, currently in use or proposed, in Eastern Scotland.